Team-501-The-PowerKnights/Powerknights-Slack-Bot/README.md

 # Slack-bot

+# Warning: This is a really crappy README right now.
+It will be fixed once I finish the application
 Slack bot that will take all events under a certain calendar for the next week and set up a poll like system to see who is coming which days

 ## Modules Needed: